- 7 min read

 • BY-NC-SA 4.0 - Restricts commercial use and requires the same license for derivatives

 For our purposes here, we use the MIT license, which is widely used for open-source software and open datasets.
-After choosing the format and the license, we can release the dataset.
+After choosing the format and the license, our dataset becomes public and visible in the Dataset section of the data annotation platform.

-Our dataset is now released and ready to be used.
-Users can now clone it and use it for their own purposes.
-It is a public dataset that can be cloned and used by others under the MIT license.
-Since we annotated only 6 images, the resulting dataset contains only these labeled images.
+Our public dataset is now released and ready to be used.
+Unitlab users can now clone it and use it for their own computer vision projects if necessary, under the MIT license.

-If we want to download the image, we can download the images in a zip format.
-We can separately download the annotations in a JSON format.
-As the primary use case of annotation is for AI/ML purposes, the models expect the data annotations in a standardized format that a machine can understand.
+If we want to download the source images, we can download the images in a zip format.
+We can separately download the image annotations in a JSON format.
+As the primary use case of annotation is for training and testing computer vision models, the models expect the data annotations in a standardized format that they can understand.

 Downloading Dataset | Unitlab Annotate